 What are we asking for?

-We are asking the West Midlands Pension Fund (WMPF) to divest their holdings in the fossil fuel industry and reinvest this money into clean energy, local infrastructure, or fossil free investments.
+We are asking the West Midlands Pension Fund (WMPF) to divest their estimated £187million of holdings in the fossil fuel industry and reinvest this money into clean energy and local socially positive investments.

 Why is it important?

 To stop catastrophic climate change we have to keep fossil fuels in the ground and transition quickly towards a clean renewable economy.